Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The sample Form: Form3Custom image is given below:

-Create a Form with the name Form3Custom with the following Controls, Copy and Paste the VBA Code given below into the Code Module of the Form.
+Create a Form with the name Form3Custom with the following Controls.
+Copy and Paste the VBA Code given below into the Code Module of the Form.

-The following Controls are there on the Form.
+The following Controls are on the Form.

 • Text Box Name: Qty